roclar/roclar.github.io/_posts/2015-11-11-USENIX-LISA-2015-day-one.md

 DAG - directed acyclic graph - There are no loops as you need a place to start.

 ## Automated Security Compliance Evaluation of Your Infrastructure with SCAP ##
-4:00 pm-5:30 pm
-Mini Tutorial
-Martin Preisler, Red Hat, Inc.
+4:00 pm-5:30 pm, Mini Tutorial, Martin Preisler, Red Hat, Inc.

 [Slidedeck](http://martin.preisler.me/wp-content/uploads/2015/11/USENIX-LISA15-Automated-Sec-Compliance-With-SCAP.pdf)